itoshkov/itoshkov.github.io/git-tutorial.md

 better solution.

 Ideally, we want to make the `c2-fixed` version a proper commit and connect it to its parent `c2`.
-To accomplish this, we will modify the commits, so they "know" which their parrent commit is.
+To accomplish this, we will modify the commits to reference their parrent commit.
 Let's add this in another file, called `.commit/info`.
 For `c2` its content will look like this:

 ```
 parent: c1